leddoo/kibi/main.md

 - todo:
-    - basic prototype:
-        - environment.
-            - one global env for now.
-            - it's just a table.
-            - make table ops usable outside of the vm loop.
-        - basic constants.
-            - just an array on the vm for now.
-        - built-ins:
-            - native function + env.
+    - native functions.
-            - native fn calling convention: base..top are the args.
+        - calling convention: base..top are the args.
-            - get global + table get.
+        - `print` & `gc` as built-ins.

+- horizon:
+    - errors.
     - basic front-end.
         - lisp syntax - easy to parse.
         - point is to just mess around a bit.
-    - more features.
+        - for now, generate byte code directly.
     - meta tables.
         - should table indexing use raw_eq?
+        - start thinking about proper memory management & pointer safety.
-        - upvalues.
+    - closures & upvalues.
+        - per-function env.

-    - define semantics.
+- later:
+    - proper memory allocation.
-        - values.
+    - vm api.
-        - environments.
+    - lztf.
-        - ast & operational semantics.
+        - run validations on lztf.
+        - remove (release mode) checks of register & constant use.

 - function calls.
     - todo: how does lua/u implement `lua_call` in the c api?